 You must have at least sophomore standing and at least a 2.75 cumulative GPA and have taken at least four semesters of college-level French.
 You should consult with your academic advisor and the OIP as early as possible.
 Freshman year is not too early to begin your inquiries about study abroad.
 Almost all Valpo students can participate in this program without delaying graduation if they plan carefully with their academic advisor.

-The deadline to apply for both Fall 2018 will be March 1, 2018.
+The deadline to apply for Spring 2019 will be October 1, 2018.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Students pay the same tuition and general fee to Valparaiso University for the term(s) abroad.
 Any scholarships or financial aid apply, except for aid that requires on-campus participation (work-study and some athletic and music scholarships).
 Students pay housing (homestay which includes daily breakfast and five evening meals per week) directly to IES.

 Program Contact Information